MonteBearo/Discourse-Docs/Editor/multi-link-nodes.md

 When you override the `SettingsTemplate` property on a Node, you can pass in an array of floats to the `NodeSettings` struct called 'linkPoints'.
 The length of this array determines the number of links that are drawn, and each value corresponds to the visual position the Link will be drawn at.

 By default, these values should be normalised for the height of the node (e.g. a value of 0.7f will be drawn at 70% of the node's height).
-You can set `linkPositionsRelative` to true when constructing your NodeSettings if you need to supply absolute pixel positions.
+You can set `linkPositionsRelative` to false when constructing your NodeSettings if you need to supply absolute pixel positions.

 The Branch node implements its SettingsTemplate as follows, resulting in 2 link points at 30% and 70% of the Node's height: